-- 6 CORRESPONDENCE COURSES: Graduate credit cannot be received for correspondence courses. - POST-BACCALAUREATE STUDIES (PBS): A maximum of 9 credit hours from this category may be applied to the Master's Program. - Plans of Work which have been approved by the student's Advisor or Graduate Advisory Committee must be submitted to the Director of Graduate Programs and the School Head for review not later than the times indicated below.
+7 Plans of Work which have been approved by the student's Advisor or Graduate Advisory Committee must be submitted to the Director of Graduate Programs and the School Head for review not later than the times indicated below.
 As in the formation of the Committee, it is the student's responsibility to assume that this is done within the prescribed period.
 Failure to do so may result in the delay or termination of the student's graduate program.

-Track One: Three weeks prior to the end of the student's second-to-last semester.

-Track Two: Three weeks prior to the end of the student's second-to-last semester.

-Track Three: Three weeks prior to the end of the student's second-to-last semester.
+Track 1: Three weeks prior to the end of the student's second-to-last semester.
+Track 2: Three weeks prior to the end of the student's second-to-last semester.
+Track 3: Three weeks prior to the end of the student's second-to-last semester.